aabbcc1234mxd/DistributedSystem/README.md

 # DistributedSystem
-baadic code study of Golang and distributed system
+basic code study of Golang and distributed system